-Dr. Keaney is Chief of the Division of Cardiovascular Medicine in the Department of Medicine at Brigham and Women's Hospital and Executive Director of the Brigham Health Heart and Vascular Center.
+Dr. Keaney is Chief of the Division of Cardiovascular Medicine in the Department of Medicine at Brigham and Women's Hospital and Co-Executive Director of the Brigham Health Heart and Vascular Center.

 Dr. Keaney received his medical degree from Yale University School of Medicine and trained in both Internal Medicine and Cardiovascular Medicine at Brigham and Women's Hospital.
 Dr. Keaney is board certified in both internal medicine and cardiovascular medicine.
 Before returning to Brigham and Women's Hospital, Dr. Keaney was Chief of Cardiovascular Medicine at the University of Massachusetts Medical School.
 Dr. Keaney's clinical interests are in the treatment of acute coronary syndromes and valvular heart disease.

 Dr. Keaney has authored over 230 publications is a recognized expert in the biology of blood vessels and is currently Associate Editor for the New England Journal of Medicine.
 Dr. Keaney is a frequent consultant to the National Institutes of Health in matters related to vascular health.

 Dr. Gleason was a permanent member (2014-2019) of the Bioengineering, Technology, and Surgical Sciences (BTSS) Study Section for the Center for Scientific Review at the National Institutes of Health, and he currently serves on the editorial board of Circulation.